 The Jehovah’s Witnesses were another religious group persecuted by the Nazis.
-Germany had around 15,000 Jehovah’s Witnesses in 1933 and their religious beliefs prevented them from swearing allegiance to government or secular powers.
-They also refused to submit to military conscription or to perform the Nazi one-armed salute.
-In April 1933 Nazi paramilitaries shut down several Jehovah’s Witness offices and buildings.
-By the middle of 1933 the Jehovah’s Witness religion had been officially banned in most parts of Germany.
+Germany had around 15,000 Jehovah’s Witnesses in 1933.
+Their religious beliefs prevented the Witnesses from swearing allegiance to government or secular powers; they also refused to submit to military conscription or perform the Nazi one-armed salute.
+In April 1933 Nazi paramilitary groups shut down several Jehovah’s Witness offices and buildings.
+By the middle of 1933 the Jehovah’s Witness religion had been formally banned in most parts of Germany.
 Individual Witnesses were sacked from jobs in the public and private sector; others were refused access to state welfare or pensions.
-They could restore these rights if they renounced their religion and pledged allegiance to the Nazi state, however very few did.
+They could restore these rights by renouncing their religion and pledging allegiance to the Nazi state, though few did.
 The Gestapo began compiling a register of all Jehovah’s Witnesses in 1936.
-By 1938 several thousand had been arrested and transported to concentration camps, where they were identified by a triangular purple patch on their camp uniform.
-About 10,000 Jehovah’s Witnesses would be detained in camps between 1938 and 1945.
-Of this number around one quarter were murdered or succumbed to starvation or disease.
+By 1938 several thousand had been arrested and transported to concentration camps.
+Inside the camps they were identified by a triangular purple patch on their uniform.
+About 10,000 Jehovah’s Witnesses were detained in camps between 1938 and 1945.
+Around one quarter of this number were either murdered or succumbed to starvation or disease.

-1. The Nazi attitude to religion was complex.
-While most of the Nazis were Christian or supported Christian values, they strongly opposed the political influence of churches, believing this might undermine their movement.
+1. Nazi attitudes to religion were complex.
+While most of the Nazis were Christian or supported Christian values, they were strongly opposed to the political influence of churches, which threatened the Nazi program.

 2. Hitler was not an atheist.
-He was raised as a Catholic and his writings and speeches often utilised references to God, Christianity and religion, highlighting their role in German society.
+He was raised as a Catholic and his writings and speeches often contained references to God, Christianity and religion, highlighting and praising their role in German society.

 3. German Protestant churches were divided about Nazism.
 A strong faction in German Protestantism pushed for a Nazified ‘state religion’, while other Protestant leaders opposed the integration of religion and politics.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: